cisagov/ScubaGear/baselines/aad.md

 ## Conditional Access Policies

 Numerous policies in this baseline rely on AAD Conditional Access.
-Conditional Access brings identity-driven signals together to make access control decisions and enforce organizational policies.
-Conditional Access is Microsoft's Zero Trust policy engine taking signals from various sources into account when enforcing policy decisions.
+Conditional Access is a feature that allows administrators to limit access to resources using conditions such as user or group membership, device, IP location, and real-time risk detection.
 This section provides guidance and tools when implementing baseline policies which rely on AAD Conditional Access.

 As described in Microsoft’s literature related to conditional access policies, CISA recommends initially setting a policy to **Report-only** when it is created and then performing thorough hands-on